gildas-lormeau/SingleFile/privacy.md

 Your data always belongs to you, and only you.
 SingleFile does not collect any data.

 ## How your data is protected and used
- - SingleFile does not send any data to our servers or any third parties.
+ - By default, SingleFile does not send any data to our servers or any third parties.
 All your data is processed and stored locally on your device.
 - If you connect SingleFile to your Google Drive account, data is only transmitted from your browser to servers belonging to Google.
 - If you enable the "synchonize options" setting, your options will be sent to servers belonging to to the vendor of the browser you are using.
 - When saving a page SingleFile needs to inject temporary data into the page to save it accurately.
 Because of this, a website may be able to detect you are using or have saved a page on the website with SingleFile.